MaxZainulin/rsschool-cv/cv.md

     }

-## I dont know English very cool, but my level is pre-intermediate.
+## I don't know English very cool, but my level is pre-intermediate.
 I study English whenever possible and I also study at a university where everything is taught in English/Russian